peytonramsey/airbnb-sf-market-prediction/README.md

 # airbnb-sf-market-prediction
 This project aimed to build a supervised machine learning model to predict which Airbnb listings in San Francisco were most likely to receive high booking volume.
 Using a dataset of 12,000+ listings, our team explored the impact of pricing, location, room type, host status, and review scores on booking performance.
+This repository contains a random sample of 6,000 listings from the original dataset to keep the file size manageable.

 We cleaned and preprocessed the data in R, applying feature engineering techniques to create 15+ predictors from host metrics, pricing structure, and property characteristics.
 I led the model development process, implementing and tuning multiple classification algorithms including logistic regression, bagged trees, LightGBM, and Random Forest.
 Model evaluation was conducted using cross-validation and ROC AUC as the primary metric.